-The mobile application of Open edX offers users the possibility to access and consume the content of the courses conveniently from their Android and iOS phones.
+The Open edX mobile app offers users the possibility to access and consume the content of the courses conveniently from their Android and iOS phones.
 It also allows it to be configured and customized to a certain degree, in order to meet the specific needs of each client.

 What is the Open edX Mobile App?